Prosecco & Petals

 Pop or R&B music will keep your nerves at bay and increase the energy/excitement for your day.
 Try to avoid sentimental ballads, to ensure your makeup stays put pre-ceremony.
 Getting ready is the perfect time to play all your pop guilty secrets and the songs that make you happy with no one else there except your bridal party to hear.

 Instrumental music is a wise option to soften the silence in the ceremony room and encourage guests to have a chat amongst themselves.
-Instrumental versions of your favourite modern tubes will mainly get people talking as they recognise the melodies.
+Instrumental versions of your favourite modern tunes will help get people talking as they recognise the melodies.

-Romantic ballads and love songs are a perfect accompaniment to walking the aisle and certainly have your nearest and dearest shedding a tear.
+Romantic ballads are a perfect accompaniment to walking the aisle that will have your nearest and dearest shedding a tear.
 Try to pick slower pace tunes, which will enable you and your bridesmaids to walk the aisle in un-rushed elegance.
 When signing the register and walking out, opt for more uplifting songs to capture the moment.

-The sit-down dinner is a perfect opportunity to play your favourite band music that wouldn’t suit the disco.
+The sit-down dinner is a perfect opportunity to play your favourite band music that would not suit the evening reception.
 Good options are indie, country and alternative bands.
 Having music softly in the background will keep everyone’s energy up and ensure guests feel more relaxed to chat.

-Pop, 80s/90s, house music and R&B will ensure that dance floor is full and guests want to dance.
+Pop, 80s/90s and House Music will all ensure that dancefloor stays packed.
 Try to opt for a right mix of modern music, recent classics and a few ‘golden oldies’ to ensure everyone has a song to dance too.
 If you need inspiration, it is worth asking guests for their favourite song to dance to on the RSVP.